nyc9981/word_predictor/README.md

 The predictive model is built from the text corpora (a body of texts) provided by Coursera.
 It uses a simple Stupid Backoff algorithm.

+The model file was temporarily deleted, and will be put up again after the course ends.

 Check it out: [https://nyc9981.shinyapps.io/word_predictor](https://nyc9981.shinyapps.io/word_predictor)